Login

 • Any early repayment charges paid

 The capital gain on property is taxed progressively in virtually all cantons.
-This means that the higher gain, the higher the tax charged.
+This means the higher the gain, the higher the tax charged.
 The other factor used in the calculation is the length of ownership.
-This means that the longer a seller has owned a property, the larger the discount on property capital gains tax.
+In other words, the longer a seller has owned a property, the larger the discount on property gains tax.

-Note: some cantons cap this discount once a particular length of ownership has been reached.
+However, some cantons cap this discount once a particular length of ownership has been reached.
 In the canton of Zurich, for instance, the discount stops increasing when the length of ownership reaches 20 years.
-What’s more, in many cantons, you may be charged extra for shorter periods of ownership, usually less than 5 years.
+What’s more, in many cantons, you may be charged extra for shorter periods of ownership, usually less than five years.

-Illustration based on the canton of Zurich: a property owner sells a single-family detached house after 10 years, making a net profit of 100,000 francs.
+A calculation example based on the canton of Zurich (only available in German): a property owner sells a single-family detached house after 10 years, making a net profit of 100,000 francs.

-Original purchase price (and other investment costs, e.g. estate agent commission) CHF 900,000
+Original purchase price (and other investment costs, such as estate agent commission) CHF 900,000

 Sale price achieved CHF 1,000,000